 Reheating: Microwave individual servings in a bowl in 30 second intervals, stirring between each interval.
 Add a splash of broth or milk if it looks dry.

-Alternatively, you can add leftovers into a small pot on the stove over medium heat.
+Alternatively, you can add leftovers to a small pot or pan on the stove over medium heat.
 If the sauce looks a little thick, add a little liquid to loosen.
 Gently stir until warmed through.

 Make Ahead: I do not recommend making Creamy Chicken Gnocchi in advance.
 The pasta and sauce will change in texture as it sits.